Yoyogi Park in Tokyo

 within the park and nearby:

 Yoyogi Park Cycling Center - Rent a bicycle there and follow the concrete cycling track.
-The center is open from 9am to 4pm.
+The center is open from 9 am to 4 pm.

 Yoyogi National Stadium (Kokuritsu Yoyogi Kyogi-jo) - It was built for the Tokyo Summer Olympic Games in 1964 within the Yoyogi Park in Shibuya.
 The famous Japanese architect Kenzo Tange (1913 - 2005) was responsible for the outstanding design.
 The construction phase took from 1961 to 1964.
-The stadium goes now through a renovation phase in preparation for the Tokyo Olympic Games in 2020.
+The stadium went through a renovation phase in preparation for the Tokyo Olympic Games in 2020.
 The arena has enough space for 13291 people.
 The venue is used for sports events and concerts.
 The much smaller Yoyogi Futsal Stadium is part of the Yoyogi National Stadium.

 Treasure Museum (Homotsuden Honkan) - artifacts from Emperor Meiji (1852 - 1912) and Empress Shoken (1849 - 1914) are on display

-Nezu Museum - personal collection of Nezu Kaichiro (1860 - 1940), more than 7400 objects (paintings, sculptures etc..) are on display
+Nezu Museum - a personal collection of Nezu Kaichiro (1860 - 1940), more than 7400 objects (paintings, sculptures, etc..) are on display

 Omotesando - Omotesando is one of Tokyo's most famous shopping districts